okaneco/rtiow/README.md

 it's not convenient to keep every camera, world, and rendering combination pictured here.

-I made an enum for the Perlin noise to allow for selection over the several types made over the course of the chapter: trilinear, unfiltered, net/camouflage, smooth, and marble.
+I made an enum for the Perlin noise to allow for selection from any of the types made over the course of the chapter: trilinear, unfiltered, net/camouflage, smooth, and marble (with turbulence).

 <a name="chapter2"></a>
 **Chapter 2:** Bouncing Spheres, simulating motion blur